ConnectedHumber/MQTT/Subscriber/README.md

 We politely request that messages are not sent to the broker more than once every 6 minutes.
 This gives us a 10 samples per hour view of the environment.

+# NOTE #

+chDataLoad..py are depracated.
+They process the JSON within the callback.The newer dbLoader.py uses job queuing and processes the payload in the main thread.